mojojojo99/company/about.md

 <hr />

 <h2>Our Humble Beginnings</h2>
-Sim Hup Seng has a long history, stretching back to the 1980s.
+Sim Hup Seng Services (SHS Group) has a long history, stretching back to the 1980s.
 From generation to generation, this business and the service philosophy was passed down through the family line.

-Sim Hup Seng Services (SHS Group) has gone through many remarkable changes since its humble origins.
 Thomas, the current owner of the business, has repeatedly re-designed the Portable Toilets into the present day <b>fiber-glass manhole toilets with a range of premium facilities</b> to meet your needs.
 From a one man show, our business has grown steadily over the last decades.
 <hr />

 <h4>Our Timeline</h4>